Oi Va Voi: Laughter Through Tears (2003–2005)

-Laughter Through Tears is the second album released by London, England-based experimental band Oi Va Voi.
+Laughter Through Tears was the band's second album.

-Already having built a long resume of festival live appearances across Europe with no formal release, the band were honing their live show to perfection, the result was to cause the band to get booking requests from world music festivals, rock festivals, solidly touring Germany, Czech Republic, Slovakia, Slovenia and Poland.
+The band played at world music festivals, rock festivals, solidly touring Germany, Czech Republic, Slovakia, Slovenia and Poland.

-The band, still self-managing whilst on tour, suddenly got a song from digital folklore called "7 Brothers" licensed to Outcaste for a compilation called "Future of Flamenco" which was compiled by the band's future A&R person, Martin Morales.
-Martin subsequently signed to the band to outcaste which marked a watershed for the band and the level on which they operated and performed in entered a whole new realm.
+The band, still self-managing whilst on tour, got a song from digital folklore called "7 Brothers" licensed to Outcaste for a compilation called "Future of Flamenco" which was compiled by the band's future A&R person, Martin Morales.
+Martin subsequently signed to the band.
 The label offered the band mentoring to help the creative process reach a wider audience.
 The label focused on assisting the band with songwriting and draughted in singers to help strengthen the sound.
 Outcaste (label under artistic directorship of British composer Nitin Sawnhey which was an imprint of Relentless to which KT was a signed artist) brought in singer KT Tunstall and suggested that the band write songs for her.
-The label presented the band with a vision of where they could be, taking many of the songs from Digital Folklore and putting them on the new album but with vocals.
-To add to that, the label brought in producers Grammy Award, Bacon and Quarmby to produce the album.
-The legal team was headed by Nicky Stein, the label had a great vision for the release and the press hotly anticipated its release.
+The label brought in producers Grammy Award, Bacon and Quarmby to produce the album.

 Some of the tracks on the album were originally on the band's debut, Digital Folklore, one example is the Hungarian folk song "A Csitári" whose vocals were performed by a male singer in the older album, and by Judit Németh in Laughter Through Tears.
 The album includes a remix of "7 Brothers" as a hidden track, it is found after the 3 minutes and 7 seconds of silence after "Pagamenska".
 Having signed to Outcaste Records.